Bickeykr/Bickeykr/README.md

 I am a handsome young man who initially wanted to build a website and in process fall in love with it.

+### Skills
-Skills: JS / jQuery / HTML / CSS / VS code / Unix Command Line / Bootstrap / EJS / node.js / Express.js / APIs / git / github /
+JS / jQuery / HTML / CSS / VS code / Unix Command Line / Bootstrap / EJS / node.js / Express.js / APIs / git / github /

 - 🔭 I’m currently working on challenges
 - 🌱 I’m currently learning form The Complete 2022 Web Development Bootcamp by @angelabauer on Udemy